Sleep Medicine Examination – Requirements and Application for Somnologists

 Main Readings

 The ESRS Sleep Medicine Textbook 2nd Edition (2021) is the main recommended reading for this examination.
 Additional readings may be provided in advance by the Examination Subcommittee.
-All interpretations in the practical part and some questions in the theoretical part will be based on the 2023 AASM Scoring Manual Version Version 3.
+All interpretations in the practical part and some questions in the theoretical part will be based on the 2023 AASM Scoring Manual Version 3.

 Additionally, applicants must also: